-Looking at what's on offer, it's not hard to see why Disney Plus subscriptions are so popular.
-The on-demand service hosts over 500 movies and 7,500 TV episodes.
+When you consider what's on offer, it's not hard to see why so many have gone for Disney Plus.
+The on-demand service is incredibly good value, and hosts over 500 movies and 7,500 TV episodes.
 This includes all the classic Disney films, as well as content from Disney's Marvel, National Geographic, Pixar and Star Wars brands.
 You can also watch every single episode of The Simpsons (lockdown plan, anyone?).
-And even more hit films and original content is set to be added in future.
+And more and more hit films and original content are being added each month.

-What else do you need to know about Disney Plus?
 You'll find all the latest information on pricing, how to get a free trial, key releases, compatible devices and more in this guide.
-And if you want to make sure you're getting the best experience watching your favourite movies, make sure you've got one of one of best monitors or most powerful laptops available.
+And if you want to make sure you're getting the best experience watching your favourite TV and movies, make sure you've got one of one of best monitors or most powerful laptops available.

 How to get a Disney Plus free trial

-Get a FREE Disney+ trial: Try Disney Plus for 7 days
+Get a FREE Disney+ trial: Try Disney Plus for free for 7 days

-Want to try before you commit?
+Want to try before you buy?
 You can explore the Disney+ catalogue for free for a week.
-After that, it'll set you back $6.99 / £5.99 per month.
-Alternatively, you can save on the monthly cost by getting a yearly subscription for $69.99 / £59.99 a year, which basically means you get two months for free.
+After that, it'll cost $6.99 / £5.99 per month.
+Or you can save on the monthly cost by getting a yearly subscription for $69.99 / £59.99 a year, which basically means you get two months for free.

-If you're not sure whether a Disney Plus subscription is the right service for you, a seven-day Disney Plus free trial is available via the website.
-Available with standard membership, this completely unrestricted Disney Plus free trial is a great way to see if the service and content is what you expected.
+If you're not sure whether a Disney Plus subscription is the right service for you, a seven-day Disney Plus free trial is available.
+This completely unrestricted Disney Plus free trial is a great way to see if the service and content is right for you.

-Seven days might not seem like long, but it should plenty of time to help you get a feel for how Disney Plus works and whether you like what you see.
+Seven days should be plenty of time to help you get a feel for how Disney Plus works and whether you like what you see.
 After that it costs $6.99 / £5.99 per month, or you can save on the yearly subscription and pay $69.99 / £59.99 in one go.

 If you decide Disney Plus isn't right for you, you can simply cancel your Disney Plus free trial like so: